Groups API

 -H 'authorization: Bearer API_SECRET_KEY' \

---data-raw '{"group_instance_key": "marketing", "group_resource_type_key": "teams"}'
+--data-raw '{"group_instance_key": "marketing", "group_resource_type_key": "teams", "group_tenant": "default"}'

-Create the social-media
+Create the social_media

 resource: